Infrequently Noted

 The old saying "how you do anything is how you do everything" is never more true than in software usability.

-One consequence cultures that fail to put the user first are products whose usability is so poor that attributes which didn't matter at the time of sale (like performance) become reasons to switch.
+One consequence of cultures that fail to put the user first are products whose usability is so poor that attributes which didn't matter at the time of sale (like performance) become reasons to switch.

 If you've ever had the distinct displeasure of using Concur or Workday, you'll understand what I mean.
 Challengers win business from these incumbents not by being wonderful, but simply by being usable.
-The incumbents are generally powerless to respond because their problems are now rooted deeply in the behaviours they rewarded in hiring and promotion along the way.
+The incumbents are powerless to respond because their problems are now rooted deeply in the behaviours they rewarded through hiring and promotion along the way.
 The resulting management blindspot becomes a self-reinforcing norm that no single leader can shake.

 "But..."